maryi/CSCW-Project/Personal activity log/Maryi.md

 Oct 19 - 2h
 * Organizing stuff in Github and defining work plan for week 2
 * 1h Group meeting

+Oct 21 - 2h
+* Finished Ethics application and attachments: Participant consent form, email invitation and survey.
+* Sent Ethics application to Peggy for revision and approval.